Mixed nuts were always a popular snack item at Christmastime in our home, which is why this Christmas Mixed Nut Bundt Cake is nostalgic and delicious!

 For the Cake:

-- Preheat oven to 350 degrees.
-Grease a bundt pan with non-stick cooking spray.
+- Preheat your oven to 350 degrees F. Grease a bundt pan with non-stick cooking spray.
 Dust the entire baking surface with flour and tap out the excess.
 Set aside.

-- In a large bowl, use a handheld mixer to cream together the cream cheese, butter, and sugar.
+- In a large bowl, beat together the cream cheese, butter, and sugar.

 - Add the eggs one at a time and blend into the mixture.